waynarbocangel/Lab8/README.md

 # Lab8_Starter

 ## Check your understanding q's (FILL OUT)

+(All node modules have been added to the gitignore so if needed to run please run npm install first)

 1. In your own words: Where would you fit your automated tests in your Bujo project development pipeline? (just write the letter)

 2. Would you use a unit test to test the “message” feature of a messaging application?
 Why or why not?
 For this question, assume the “message” feature allows a user to write and send a message to another user.